cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 Available Contexts
 ..................
 The context of a metric is typically enclosed into a hierarchy of contexts.
-For example, the Flowlet context is enclosed in the Flow context, which in turn is enclosed in the Application context.
+For example, the flowlet context is enclosed in the flow context, which in turn is enclosed in the Application context.
 A metric can always be queried (and aggregated) relative to any enclosing context.
 These are the available Application contexts of CDAP: